islam-education/islam-education/docs/index.md

 # ISLAM-EDUCATION.COM

-<b> islam-education.com <b> is a non-commercial educational project
+</strong> islam-education.com </strong> is a non-commercial educational project
 dedicated to providing clear, authentic, and accessible knowledge about Islam. <br>